mndgs1/noroff-social/README.md

     User can search the post content feed  +-
     User can view a post content item by ID +-
     User can create a post content item +
-    User can update a post content item
+    User can update a post content item+
-    User can delete a post content item
+    User can delete a post content item+

 Additional features